 Try on Your Dress

-Unlike most states, there is not a minimum “waiting period” after receiving your marriage license and your wedding.
-You will have 30 days before the license expires.
+Unlike most states, there is not a waiting period after receiving your marriage license.
+Tennessee marriage licenses are valid for thirty days.
 If you are not getting married in the Smoky Mountain area, make sure you know the marriage laws of the state you are getting married in.

-If you’re getting ready at a cabin, hotel or the venue itself, be sure to pack everything you will need for your wedding day, from the obvious items such as dress, shoes, accessories, phone to not so obvious items such as a small sewing kit in case of last minute repairs.
+If you’re getting ready somewhere other than where you are staying, like at a cabin, hotel or the venue itself, be sure to pack everything you will need for your wedding day in a separate bag.
+Of course you will pack the obvious items such as dress, shoes, and accessories.
+However, don’t forget about other items such as a small sewing kit in case of last minute repairs.
 Here is a Wedding Day Checklist that can help you and your groom remember everything you need.

 Check in with Your Vendors